thecdil/keepingwatch/pages/essay/full.md

 {:.fs-3 .mt-5}
 _I._

 In the Department of Lands office in Nordman, Idaho, Pam Aunan, tosses me a forest green shirt with the word “fire” printed in large white letters on the front.
 I met Pam, who runs a volunteer fire lookout program for the Priest Lake fire district in northern Idaho, two weeks ago at Sundance Lookout in the Selkirk Mountains.
-My colleagues, <a href="https://bonnercountydailybee.com/news/2021/may/18/digital-archive-documents-caribou-extirpation-nort/" target="_blank">Jack Kredell and Chris Lamb</a>, and had interviewed her for Keeping Watch, an archive of interviews with current and former fire lookouts.
+My colleagues, <a href="https://bonnercountydailybee.com/news/2021/may/18/digital-archive-documents-caribou-extirpation-nort/" target="_blank">Jack Kredell and Chris Lamb</a>, and I had interviewed her for Keeping Watch, an archive of interviews with current and former fire lookouts.

 {% include feature/video.html objectid="sundance-mountain006" width="50" start="00:00:06" %}